oLiXino/duke/README.md

 1. Rename the project if you want.
 Click `Next`.
 1. Ensure that your src folder is checked.
 Keep clicking `Next`.
 1. Click `Finish`.

+# Command List
+* list - To list all tasks on the task list.
+* done {task ID(s)} - To mark one more tasks as done.
+* todo {task description} - To add new todo task to the task list.
+* deadline {task description} /by {YYYY-MM-DD} - To add new deadline task to the task list.
+* event {task description} /at {YYYY-MM-DD} - To add new event task to the task list.
+* delete {task ID(s)} - To delete one more tasks from the task list.
+* find {key word} - To search for task(s) that contain the key word.
+* bye - To exit the program.

 # Tutorials